As flu season starts, Dr. Doni Wilson advises on natural approaches to protecting yourself against those nasty winter viruses.

 Do you think that we can make a commitment to try decreasing the use of antibiotics this year?
 I’d love to give it a try because I believe it is possible.
 What about you?

 The better you get at fighting off infections naturally, the more confident you’ll feel in your body – and the better prepared you’ll be for exposure to viruses and bacteria in the future.

 Let me know how you feel about it – and remember to go at your own pace.
 What’s right for you is not necessarily what’s right for someone else.
 Just be logical, be optimistic, and be careful.
 Pay attention to what you body is telling you – and always seek help from a practitioner if you are not sure of something.

 To find any of the products mentioned in this article (and more), go to DrDoniStore.com and search under the health concern for cold and flu.
 Also, look in the packages where you’ll find discounted rates for what I refer to as your “natural medicine cabinet.”

 To stay in touch and receive my next article in your email box, feel free to sign up for my e-newsletter here.
-I’ll also send you a quick guide to recovering from stress for free.
+I’ll also send you a free ebook about recovering from stress.

 *Please keep in mind that any and all supplements—nutrients, herbs, enzymes, or other—should be used with caution.
 My recommendation is that you seek the care of a naturopathic doctor (with a doctorate degree from a federally-accredited program) and that you have a primary care physician or practitioner whom you can contact to help you with individual dosing and protocols.
 If you ever experience negative symptoms after taking a product, stop taking it immediately and contact your doctor right away.